QianLabUSC/ODrive/odrive-setup.md

       2. Solder a jumper wire between [5V] and [3.3V] on the **back** of the board.
 ### 2.1.3.
 Encoder Header Pin
 1. Solder the 2x8 pin header so that it protrudes from the **back** of the board.
 ## 2.2.
-Encoder Assembly for AS5048A Encoder
+AS5048A Encoder Assembly
 ### 2.2.1.
 Header Pin Installation
-1. The AS5048A/B Encoder has a 1x8 pinout.
-Solder a 1x8 right angle header pin into the pin holes in the encoder board.
+1. The AS5048A/B Encoder has a 1x8 pinout, but we don't use the 5V pin.
+Solder a 1x7 right angle header into pin holes 3.3V through GND on the encoder board.
+   1. Solder the 1x7 pin header so that it protrudes from the **back** of the board.
 2. For 3V operation necessary for the ODrive, we must short the 3.3V and 5V pins of the board.
-To do this, solder a short piece of wire between the two pins.
+To do this, solder a short piece of wire between the 3.3V pin and the 5V contact.
+3. **It is crucial that the header is soldered in correctly for calibration to succeed.
+Check that there are no cold solder joints**
 ## 2.3.
 Encoder Magnet Assembly
 <br><img src="/images/magnet_screw.jpg" alt="diagram: screw with spacer nuts"
 title="diagram: screw with spacer nuts" width="300" height="200" />